-fluctuations in our results of operations;

-- negative publicity; - changes in stock market analyst recommendations regarding our company, sectors in which we operate, the securities market generally and conditions in the financial markets; - regulatory developments affecting our industry; - announcements of studies and reports relating to our products or those of our competitors; - changes in economic performance or market valuations of our competitors; - actual or anticipated fluctuations in our quarterly results; - conditions in industries in which we operate; - announcements by us or our competitors of new products, acquisitions, strategic relations, joint ventures or capital commitments; - additions to or departures of our key executives and employees; - fluctuations of exchange rates; - release of transfer restrictions on our outstanding ordinary shares or ADSs; and - sales or perceived sales of additional ordinary shares or ADSs.
+- fluctuations in our results of operations; - negative publicity; - changes in stock market analyst recommendations regarding our company, sectors in which we operate, the securities market generally and conditions in the financial markets; - regulatory developments affecting our industry; - announcements of studies and reports relating to our products or those of our competitors; - changes in economic performance or market valuations of our competitors; - actual or anticipated fluctuations in our quarterly results; - conditions in industries in which we operate: - announcements by us or our competitors of new products, acquisitions, strategic relations, joint ventures or capital commitments; - additions to or departures of our key executives and employees; - fluctuations of exchange rates; - release of transfer restrictions on our outstanding ordinary shares or ADSs; and - sales or perceived sales of additional ordinary shares or ADSs.

-During recent years, securities markets in the United States and worldwide have experienced significant volatility in prices and trading volumes.
-This volatility could have a material adverse effect on the market price of our ADSs, irrespective of our results of operations and financial condition.
+During recent years, securities markets in the U.S. and worldwide have experienced significant volatility in prices and trading volumes.
+This volatility could have a material effect on the market price of our ADSs, which could adversely impact our ability to access equity markets and have a material adverse impact on our results of operations, financial position and cash flows.

-Our ability to pay regular dividends on our ordinary shares is subject to the discretion of our board of directors and will depend on many factors, including our results of operations, cash requirements, financial condition, contractual restrictions, applicable laws and other factors, and may be limited by our structure and statutory restrictions and restrictions imposed by the Revolving Credit Facility, the Loan Notes due 2018 and the Loan Notes due 2021, as well as any future agreements.
+Our ability to pay regular dividends on our ordinary shares is subject to the discretion of our Board of Directors and will depend on many factors, including our results of operations, cash requirements, financial position, contractual restrictions, applicable laws and other factors, and may be limited by our structure and statutory restrictions and restrictions imposed by the Revolving Credit Facility, the Loan Notes due 2018 and the Loan Notes due 2021, as well as any future agreements.

-We may declare cash dividends on our ordinary shares as described in "Item 8, Financial Information."
-However, the payment of future dividends will be at the discretion of our board of directors.
-Any recommendation by our board to pay dividends will depend on many factors, including our results of operations, cash requirements, financial condition, contractual restrictions, applicable laws and other factors.
+We may declare cash dividends on our ordinary shares as described in "Item 8.
+Financial Information."
+However, the payment of future dividends will be at the discretion of our Board of Directors.
+Any recommendation by our Board to pay dividends will depend on many factors, including our results of operations, cash requirements, financial position, contractual restrictions, applicable laws and other factors.
 In addition, the Revolving Credit Facility, the Loan Notes due 2018 and the Loan Notes due 2021 limit our ability to pay dividends or make other distributions on our shares, and in the future we may become subject to debt instruments or other agreements that further limit our ability to pay dividends.
 Under English law, any payment of dividends would be subject to the Companies Act 2006 of England and Wales (the "Companies Act"), which requires, among other things, that we can only pay dividends on ordinary shares out of profits available for distribution determined in accordance with the Companies Act.
 Additionally, any change in the level of our dividends or the suspension of the payment thereof could adversely affect the market price of our ADSs.